First National Bank Review: Robust Checking Account Options and Low Minimums

 First National Bank Checking Accounts

 First National Bank offers five types of checking accounts: Freestyle Checking, Lifestyle Checking, eStyle Checking, eStyle Plus Checking and Premierstyle Checking.
-The checking accounts vary in terms of fees charged and services offered, allowing customers to choose the checking account that best matches their needs.
+The checking accounts vary in terms of fees charged and services offered, allowing customers to choose the account that best matches their needs.

 First National Bank Savings Accounts